coenttb/coenttb-com-server/README.md

 Read more about me in my [introductory post on coenttb.com](https://www.coenttb.com/blog/1-from-broke-to-building-in-public-open-sourcing-coenttb-com).

-### ✨ Key Features
+## Key Features

-- 🚀 **100% Swift** - Frontend to backend, all Swift
+- Written entirely in Swift - frontend to backend
-- 🛡️ **Type-safe HTML & CSS** - Catch errors at compile time
+- Type-safe HTML & CSS - Catch errors at compile time
-- 🧩 **Hypermodular architecture** - Clean separation of concerns
+- Modular architecture - Clean separation of concerns
-- ⚡ **Server-side rendering** - Fast, SEO-friendly pages
+- Server-side rendering - SEO-friendly pages
-- 🎨 **Point-Free inspired** - Functional, composable patterns
+- Point-Free inspired - Functional, composable patterns

 ## Why Open Source?

-### 🎯 Mission

-Swift for web development is powerful but underexplored.
+Swift for web development is a viable approach that lacks production examples.
 By open-sourcing coenttb.com, I aim to:

-1. **Demonstrate** - Show how to structure a production Swift website elegantly
+1. **Demonstrate** - Show how to structure a production Swift website
 2. **Inspire** - Encourage others to build web applications in Swift
 3. **Collaborate** - Gather feedback to improve the Swift web ecosystem

-This is a real production website serving real users - not just a demo.
+This is a production website serving real users.
 Learn from actual patterns used in production.

 ## Quick Start